lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 This document obsoletes {{RFC6712}}.
 It includes the changes specified in {{Section 3 of RFC9480}} as described in {{sect-1.1}} of this document.
-Additionally it adds the following changes:
+Additionally, it adds the following changes:

 * Removed the requirement to support HTTP/1.0 {{RFC1945}} in accordance with {{Section 4.1 of RFC9205}}.